 That’s two hours for two k.

-Because this time, I go straight up on barely-there dirt so steep – 500 meters to gain in that wee space of 2 k – they might as well have built a ladder.
-Steepest trail I’ve ever climbed.
+The reason being that this time, I go straight up on barely-there dirt so steep – 500 meters to gain in that wee space of 2 k – they might as well have built a ladder.
+It’s the steepest trail I’ve ever climbed.
 And it seems to just reach the top when a marker points left up another wildly steep section.
 Blue sky ahead as the marker sends me right this time, over an even steeper bit.

 I’m winded and wasted now, thrown out onto yet one more sidling section on the edge of a mountain.
 Around a few corners I spy the roof of a hut and practically collapse inside.
 Three NOBO’s are there, two older English-Aussies who start right in teasing me about being American.
 I can’t take it, so set the alicoop in the trees.

 But I return to make dinner when a fourth NOBO arrives and we actually have some lovely conversation.
 I don’t mind them so much, and actually would have liked if we’d hiked together.
 Still, good to sleep in my own space and continue enjoying my solitude – and faff about getting comfortable without worrying about bothering anyone.